aurelia/ux/README.md

 `npm install` installs dependencies for the base Aurelia UX project

-`lerna bootstrap`: sets up a symlink between all of the packages in the monorepo `lerna run build`: builds all of the mono repo projects.
+`lerna bootstrap --hoist`: sets up a symlink between all of the packages in the monorepo `lerna run build`: builds all of the mono repo projects.

 >Note: `lerna run build` is very CPU intensive and takes a small period of time on most machines.
 If you are working within a single component, you might try `npm run build` instead at the component level.